The Ultimate Conversion Guide

 In an H-alpha Modification, the sensor stays open to visible light, but now it also takes in H-alpha light waves from emission nebulae in our own galaxy and neighboring galaxies.
 Getting your camera modified with this conversion creates an opportunity to shoot vibrant images of emission nebulae in the night sky in a significantly shorter time span.

-Using a custom white balance (a camera setting which we can set for you), most cameras can still be used for regular daytime photography.
-In this modification, the camera dust reduction tool is kept in place in most camera models.
+Using a custom white balance (a camera setting which we can set for you), some cameras can still be used for regular daytime photography.

 Full Spectrum Modification